 Almost all commercial work in aeroplanes will require an instrument rating (IR), and most pilots will gain a multi-engine qualification too, as opportunities flying single-engine aircraft commercially are much more limited.

-This means that whether you fly helicopters or aeroplanes, the minimum you can expect to spend to get a viable suite of licenses to being earning money is around £50,000.
+This means that whether you fly helicopters or aeroplanes, the minimum you can expect to spend to get a viable suite of licenses to begin earning money is around £50,000.

 In return, aeroplane pilots can expect to be employed flying relatively small aircraft on single-pilot operations such as survey flying.
 Helicopter pilots will almost certainly be limited to daytime sightseeing or inspection flights in single-engine machines.